 How to Treat Pinched Nerves from auto accidents

-- Steroid injections are designed to give immediate pain relief .
-This would not be considered a long term solution but more short term relief.
+Steroid injections are designed to give immediate pain relief .
+However, this would not be considered a long term solution but more short term relief.
 The steroids reduce the inflammation.